- Academic Affairs

-- Later Contact.
-Ensuring the research team begins telephone calls to the subject by referring to previous contacts and, when applicable, the information provided in the informed consent form, and ensuring that the scope of telephone contacts with the subject is limited to topics outlined in IRBapproved protocols and informed consent forms.
+- Later contact: Ensure that the research team begins telephone calls to the subject by referring to previous contacts and, when applicable, the information provided in the informed consent form, and ensure that the scope of telephone contacts with the subject is limited to topics outlined in IRB-approved protocols and informed consent forms.

-The IRB may approve a consent procedure which does not include, or which alters, some or all of the required elements of informed consent.
+The IRB may approve a consent procedure that does not include, or that alters, some or all of the required elements of informed consent.
 Refer to HRP-415 - CICERO CHECKLIST - Waiver or Alteration of the Consent Process.
-Also, the IRB may approve a consent procedure which waives the requirements to obtain written informed consent entirely.
+Also, the IRB may approve a consent procedure that waives the requirements to obtain written informed consent entirely.
 Refer to HRP-416 - CICERO CHECKLIST - Waiver of Written Documentation of the Consent Proc.

 The Health Insurance Portability and Accountability Act (HIPAA) regulates how protected health information can be used and disclosed.
-An investigator must obtain an authorization via a HIPAA Authorization Form from all participants in research prior to the use or disclosure of protected health information (PHI) for any research related purpose.
+An investigator must obtain an authorization via a HIPAA authorization form from all participants in research before the use or disclosure of protected health information (PHI) for any research-related purpose.
 PHI is any information in the medical record or designated record set that can be used to identify an individual.
-In addition, refer to HRP-331 - WORKSHEET - HIPAA Authorizations for Research for elements required in a HIPAA Authorization Form.
+In addition, refer to HRP-331 - WORKSHEET - HIPAA Authorizations for Research for elements required in a HIPAA authorization form.

 Certain research projects are required to register at the website ClinicalTrials.gov.
-See the website: clinicaltrials.gov for instructions.
-(Also see HRP-095 - SOP Clinical Trials and ClinicalTrials.gov Instructions for the Research Community)
+These projects also are responsible to update records and report results per policy.
+Refer to HRP-095 - SOP Clinical Trials and ClinicalTrials.gov Instructions for the Research Community.

 Submitted activities may fall under one of the following four regulatory classifications: